 A lot of people do not want to waste anything in their home, and they will oftentimes repurpose items such as old shirts.
 I personally use my old shirts as cleaning rags, these work extremely well and they do not cost any money.
 On the other hand, some people will repurpose old shirts into a toilet paper alternative, this is more or less the same as flannel squares, but homemade.
 Although it is not the most hygienic alternative to toilet paper, but if you do not have any other option you can use it.

 Odds are that you do have a couple of old worn-out socks, you can use these as toilet paper.
 Just make sure that they are actually clean, if they are not then do not use them.
 The last thing you would want is to use a dirty old sock for cleaning yourself, as who knows what kinds of bacteria are living on the dirty socks.
 After you have used the old socks to clean yourself, just place them into a plastic bag and throw them away, or you can wash them if you want to reuse them.

-Cleansing bottles will have a specialized top which you can use to spray yourself with water and clean yourself that way.
+Cleansing bottles will have a specialized top that you can use to spray yourself with water and clean yourself that way.
 Just fill the bottle with some lukewarm water and there you go, it is extremely easy to use.
 Just make sure to clean the bottle after you have used it.
 There are some cleansing bottles that are sold as portable bidets, you do not need these, any cleansing bottle with a spray top will do.

 People have been using leaves as toilet paper for thousands of years, and you shouldn’t have any problem finding a couple of leaves.
-Make sure to use green leaves, and to also clean them off before you use them, a lot of bugs live on leaves, and the last thing you would want is to use them as toilet paper.
+Make sure to use green leaves, and also clean them off before you use them, a lot of bugs live on leaves, and the last thing you would want is to use them as toilet paper.
 Make sure that the leaves do not have spikes or other things that could irritate your skin.